everettmorgan/retry/README.md

-# Base Typescript Project
+# @ejm/retry

-A description goes here.
+A simple and lightweight package to retry various execution contexts.